Chesapeake Bay: The Sailing Capital of the East

 Can I finance a used boat from a private seller?

-Do I need to title and register my boat in Maryland?
+Do I need to title my boat in Maryland?

 Ready to Finance Your Maryland Boat?